 After moving to Denver in 1999 I continued to play professionally, but as my gig at Kent Denver became all encompassing and my family grew, something had to give, so I put the bass down for a few years.
 It was a gut wrenching decision, as I've been a working musician since I was 14, but it was the best decision for my family.
 Fast forward to 2018, and I've made the decision to devote the year to picking up the bass again, read up on the most current music education research, spend more time writing and, most importantly, focusing on what's best for my family.
-Most recently I began pursuing my Ph.D. in Music Education in an effort to utilize all my skills as an educator, musician, writer, and director to support music education as a whole.
+Most recently I began pursuing my Ph.D. in Music Education at Arizona State University in an effort to utilize all my skills as an educator, musician, writer, and director to support music education as a whole.

 - Hundreds of recording sessions in Denver, Memphis, Nashville, and Los Angeles – performed on dozens of albums, demos, and projects